BIBLIOGRAPHY

 Psychotherapy Networker, 26 (1), pp. 46-51, 64 (Jan-Feb 2002).

 An introduction to Coherence Therapy/DOBT demonstrating its use in dispelling a woman's lifelong "black cloud" of depression, stagnation, low self-esteem and family issues.
-Download reprint»
+Download»

 A new zone of effectiveness for psychotherapy -- by Bruce Ecker & Laurel Hulley